Nastja Čeh

-Nastja Čeh (born 26 January 1978) is a Slovenian retired professional footballer who played as a midfielder.
+Nastja Čeh (born 26 January 1978) is a Slovenian former professional footballer who played as a midfielder.
+Born in Ptuj, he began his career at hometown club Drava before moving to Maribor, where he won two consecutive Slovenian First League titles.
+He is best known internationally for his time at Club Brugge (2001–2005), with whom he won two Belgian First Division titles and three Belgian Cups.
+He subsequently played for Austria Wien, FC Khimki, and clubs in Greece, Croatia, Israel, Indonesia, and Vietnam before retiring in 2018.

+Čeh earned 46 caps for the Slovenia national team, scoring 6 goals, and represented the country at the 2002 FIFA World Cup.

 Club career

 Čeh started his career with his hometown club Drava Ptuj.
 By the age of 17 he was playing in the first team in the 2.
 SNL.
 In the 1996–97 season he moved from Drava to Maribor, later spending one season at Olimpija before returning to Maribor.

 Čeh then moved on to Club Brugge.
-His first season at the club brought success in the Belgian Cup, and the following season he helped the club win their 12th league title.
+His first season at the club brought success in the Belgian Cup, and the following season he helped the club win their twelfth league title.
 In August 2002 he scored a late equalising goal in the second-leg of Brugge's Champions League third round qualifying tie against Shakhtar Donetsk.
 Brugge then went on to qualify through a penalty shoot-out.

-In 2005 Čeh was sold to Austria Wien.
-Jupiler League team Charleroi tried to buy Čeh in late August 2006 but in 2007 he instead signed for Russian Premier Liga side FC Khimki, where he was given the number 10 shirt.
+In 2005, Čeh was sold to Austria Wien.
+In 2007 he signed for the Russian Premier League side FC Khimki, where he was given the number 10 shirt.

 On 5 January 2009, he left Khimki and moved to Greek club Panserraikos.
 After a short spell in Greece, he signed for Rijeka, spending a season there before moving on yet again to play in Israel.

 In April 2012 Čeh signed for PSMS Medan (ISL) of the Indonesia Super League.
 His debut match was on 9 April, where he came on in the 53rd minute replacing Muhammad Antoni; he also received his first yellow card on that match.